WORK FOR Opportunity House

 Required Education and Experience

-- Be registered as a Direct Support Professional and be approved by our agency nurse to administer medications within three months of employment.
+- Become registered as a Direct Support Professional (DSP) within three months.

 Essential Functions